-I was invited to attend an event called Figology Fest, hosted by Los Angeles food bloggers Erika Kerekes, who owns Not Ketchup and Judy Lyness of Two Broads Abroad.
+I was invited to attend an event called Figology Fest, hosted by Los Angeles food bloggers Erika Kerekes, who owns Not Ketchup and Judy Lyness of My Seasoned Life.
 It was sponsored by the California Fig Board.
 My contribution to the potluck was a Fig Salad with Mozzarella and Raspberry Dressing.

 Fig Salad – Yummy!